-If you're in the market for a small sport utility vehicle (SUV), then you have to choose well, because this is one of the most crowded segments, aside from sedans, that are on the market today.
+If you’re in the market for a small sport utility vehicle (SUV), then you have to choose well, because this is one of the most crowded segments, aside from sedans, on the market today.
 The small SUVs available cover the entire range of interior space, performance, and fuel economy, so there are plenty to choose from when considering which is right for you and your family.
 Two of the most popular, the Toyota RAV4 and the Nissan X-Trail, are fairly close in cost, yet offer quite a difference in driving experience and performance.

 Interior and Exterior Space

 Looking at the two vehicles from the outside, it is plain to see that the Toyota RAV4 is a bit smaller than the Nissan X-Trail, especially the two-door version of the RAV4, which makes quite a difference in how you drive them and how much people or gear you can put inside.
 The RAV4, being smaller, is more maneuverable than the larger X-Trail, which means a couple of things, depending on where you plan on driving.
 Driving in the city, you’ll find the RAV4 more nimble, so you’ll be able to squeeze through tight traffic and execute complex parking maneuvers with ease.
 On the other hand, the larger X-Trail gives you a better view, as well as better protection in case of an accident.